The-101-project/Lock_In_Amplifier_Review/readme.md

 # Lock_In_Amplifier_Review

 Review on Lock In Amplifier Technology in order to design a LIA PCB.

-This review had started [in my niwiki](http://www.emboxit.net/niwiki/doku.php?id=lock_in_amplifier) targeting a LIA design to be used up to 10 MHz, focusing on Analog LIA technology, based on older and newest Analog Devices ICs, and if possible to discrete ICs implementations.
+This review had started [in my niwiki](http://www.emboxit.net/niwiki/doku.php?id=lock_in_amplifier) targeting a LIA design to be used with unmodulated Reference frequency up to 10 MHz.
+The focus initally was on Analogue LIA technology, based on older and newest Analog-Devices ICs, and if possible to discrete ICs implementations [like this](http://www.cappels.org/dproj/dlmom/dlmom.html).

  In year 2021/2022 the focus is changing to FPGA implementations
- * DE0-nano FPGA board with Altera, costing €90, design an ADC/DAC piggy-back board, and create VHDL/Verilog LIA
+ * DE0-nano FPGA board with Altera, costing €90
+   * Need to design from scratch an ADC/DAC piggy-back board, and create VHDL/Verilog LIA
- * Pitaya FPGA board with XILINX at €300, with integrated 125MHz 14bit ADC & DAC, and open source LIA firmware
+ * Pitaya FPGA board with XILINX at €300, with integrated `[125MHz 14bit ADC] & [125MHz 14bit DAC]`
+   * Evaluate/Use open source LIA firmware
  * ...